'

 Planning an international conference schedule is an art.
 As previously discussed, you need to ensure that there are different seminar streams for attendees.
 This ensures that they have access to a wide range of information throughout the day.

 If your event takes place over a number of days, ensure that there is time for international attendees to explore the city they are visiting.
-Remember, attending an international event is as much about the experience of the city as the conference itself.
+Remember, attending an event is as much about the experience of the city as the conference itself.

 Be accommodating